 A volunteer settlement team, with staff support, works with a refugee for at least a year.

-We have directly sponsored 11 refugees.
-As well, 2 refugees have been sponsored by groups of volunteer community members through MCC Toronto as the legal Sponsorship Agreement Holder.
-There is an urgent need – we are working towards a goal of sponsoring 4 or more LGBTQ refugees per year.
+We have sponsored 27 refugees from around the world.
+There is an urgent need – we are working towards a goal of sponsoring four or more LGBTQ+ refugees per year.

 What we do

-We run a monthly peer support group meeting attended by 60 to 100 refugees and refugee claimants waiting for their Refugee Board hearings.
+We run a monthly peer support group meeting attended by 120 to 140 refugees and refugee claimants waiting for their Refugee Board hearings.
 Meetings have speakers and discussion to help people learn about the community and available services, deal with stress while waiting for their hearing or settling as a refugee, or get oriented to Toronto.
-It also gives them an opportunity to meet other LGBTQ refugees or claimants.
+It also gives them an opportunity to meet other LGBTQ+ refugees or claimants.

-To date, over 1,000 refugees and claimants have participated in our peer support activities, which are provided by volunteers with staff support.
+To date, over 1,980 refugees and claimants have participated in our peer support activities, which are provided by volunteers with staff support.
 We are working to provide more peer support opportunities.
-If a refugee or claimant gets involved in a minimum of 4 activities at MCC Toronto, one of our volunteers will write them a letter of support for their Refugee Board hearing, about their efforts to connect to community.
+If a refugee or claimant gets involved in a minimum of four activities at MCC Toronto, one of our volunteers will write them a letter of support for their Immigration & Refugee Board hearing, about their efforts to connect with the community.

 and Speaking Out